Hacker0x01/docs.hackerone.com/docs/hackers/configure-the-hackerone-vpn.md

 id: "hackers/configure-the-hackerone-vpn"
 ---

 Certain programs require you to have your own VPN instance and credentials on the HackerOne VPN in order to search for vulnerabilities.
-You can configure the HackerOne VPN to start your VPN instance and retrieve your credentials.
+You can configure the HackerOne VPN to start your own VPN instance and retrieve your credentials.

 <i>Note: The VPN is currently only enabled for a few select programs.
 You can only access the VPN Credentials if you've accepted an invitation to a VPN enabled program.</i>